-The Freeman-Custis Expedition proved that the ill-defined border between Spanish Texas and American claims in Louisiana was a major diplomatic problem that needed resolution.
+The Freeman-Custis Expedition demonstrated that the ill-defined border between Spanish Texas and American claims in Louisiana was a major diplomatic problem that needed resolution.
 This resolution did not come until the 1819 Adams-Onís Treaty, which defined most of the current border between Texas and Oklahoma and brought Florida into the United States.

 This website serves as a working proof of concept and research platform as the project develops.